boschresearch/blech-doc/website/content/en/blog/articles/button-handling/index.md

 	run AwaitMsec(120)
 	timeout = true
 end
 // Evaluate 'done' and 'timeout' (see below table).
 ```

-In this solution, we first declare two variables, `done` and `timeout`, which indicate whether or not `SomeActivity` has been completed in time.
-Then, in `cobegin`, we execute two concurrent trails in which the first one runs the actualy activity while the second one is responsible for checking the timeout.
+In this solution, we first declare two variables, `done` and `timeout`, which indicate whether or not `SomeActivity` has been completed in time (lines 1 -- 2).
+Then, in the `cobegin`, we execute two concurrent trails in which the first one (lines 4 -- 5) runs the actualy activity while the second one (lines 7 -- 8) is responsible for checking the timeout.

 Both trails are `weak` so that they can abort each other depending on which event -- the completion of the activity or the timeout expiry -- happens first.
-Once the trails rejoin we can use `done` and `timeout` to precisely distinguish the different scenarios as shown below:
+Once the trails rejoin (line 10) we can use `done` and `timeout` to precisely distinguish the different scenarios as shown below:

 | Scenario | `done`  | `timeout` | Result             | Note |
 |---|---------|-----------|--------------------|------|